Sun-vatanak/Dos-attack/README.md

 # Dos-attack
 # 🧪 Powerful HTTP Load Testing Tool

-This is a powerful Python-based HTTP load testing and DoS simulation tool.
+This is a powerful Python-based HTTPS load testing and DoS simulation tool.
 It supports multiple modes including **Load Test**, **GoldenEye**, and **Slowloris**, with proxy and debug options for testing flexibility.

 ---